isomerpages/nea-cgs/index.md

       url: /who-we-are/
       infoboxes:
         - title: About Us
-          description: Developing infrastructure, programmes & jobs to support the move towards a Zero Waste Nation & a leading green economy.
+          description: To inspire Singaporeans to care for and protect our environment by adopting a clean, green and sustainable lifestyle.
         - title: A Liveable and Endearing Home
           description: Safeguarding green and blue spaces; embracing smart technology and eco-friendly features in our towns and homes.